 While the page is packed with value, it has two important shortcomings:

 With over 30 different resources here, there’s room to break this page out into smaller, more organized sections — possibly by core topic area or medium.
-As part of the process, a savvy content writer can take the opportunity create a 2-5 sentence summary of each content piece to accompany it, nicely building out your content as they go.
+As part of the process, a savvy content writer can take the opportunity to create a 2-5 sentence summary of each content piece to accompany it, nicely building out your content as they go.

 The resulting pages will better serve the user’s understanding of what they’re browsing, while also adding a wealth of indexable pages to help with search rankings.
 And the best part?
 You don’t need to hire someone with an intimate knowledge of immigration and employment laws (or any other highly technical industry) to make it happen.

-Once a site has their resources broken out into landing pages, make sure that all downloadable content pieces have their own individual landing page.
+Once a site has its resources broken out into landing pages, make sure that all downloadable content pieces have their own individual landing page.
 Content such as word documents, PowerPoint presentations, and spreadsheets can be difficult or impossible for search engines to understand.
 And while search engines can crawl PDF’s, their ability to do so is limited at best.
 Case in point: compare this PDF listing to its corresponding HTML landing page, and the difference is obvious:

 Chances are that the HTML version will be much more informative for the user, building the case relevance to encourage them to click through.
 Additionally, that little [PDF] warning is going to discourage click-through users of mobile devices, who will not be able to easily view the content.